 Appearance and Texture

-Sisal and seagrass both feature the characteristically natural look of plant fiber carpets, an undyed, woven appearance that fits with most décor styles do to its neutral beauty.
+Sisal and seagrass both feature the characteristically natural look of plant fiber carpets, an undyed, woven appearance that fits with most décor styles due to its neutral beauty.
 Sisal tends to be lighter, in tones of creamy beige and white, while seagrass can show greenish tints when it is new.
 In terms of texture, sisal tends to be fairly rough to the touch, because it is so durable.
 Seagrass on the other hand is very smooth and silky.
 In fact, it can even be slippery, so don’t use it on stairs!

 Sisal in particular is known for its durability.
 Made from the tough fibers of the sisal agave, sisal carpets and rugs stand up well to high traffic areas such as hallways or busy living rooms.
 On the other hand, seagrass is remarkably good at resisting stains, so sisal is great for where people walk, and seagrass is ideal for rooms prone to stains.